Genivia/ugrep/README.md

                   Process a binary file as if it were text.
 This is equivalent to the --binary-files=text option.
-This option might output binary garbage to the terminal, which can have problematic consequences if the terminal driver interprets some of it as commands.
+This option might output binary garbage to the terminal, which can have problematic consequences if the terminal driver interprets some of it as terminal commands.

            --all, -@
                   Search all files except hidden: cancel previous file and directory